michaelwangcode/one-portfolio/README.md

 Add a gradient to the website background and to the portfolio button.

-Use media queries to reposition the image when the window is resized smaller.
+Use media queries to adjust the image when the window is resized smaller.

 &nbsp;